The Ottawa Citizen

 Thirty-five years ago the capital's leading newspaper, the Ottawa Citizen, could have made a difference but instead deferred to the powers-that-be who did not want what they did to become public knowledge.
 It’s in the book.
 If you see this advertisement, it is because the paper has had a change of heart.

-The reaction was what I should have expected: “Did you really think we were going to publish that?” she asked.
+“Did you really think we were going to publish that?” she said.

-I apologize for again burdening you with a thankless assignment, but I would like to present a case for you to pass on to the decision makers that I hope will convince them they were wrong to reject Boreal Books’ advertising for Shooting the Messenger – Till Death Do Us Part.
+I apologize for again burdening you with a thankless assignment, but I would like to present a case for you to pass on to the decision makers that I hope will convince them they were wrong to reject Boreal Books’ advertising.

 From my understanding, the rejection is largely based on my claim, in the synopsis, that there was a multi-year, multi-million dollar fraud committed by members of Canada’s Foreign Service and administrative staff which they consider preposterous, not because the then Editor-in Chief, Keith Spicer, may have acquiesced to a cover-up.